iMac Pro vs Microsoft Surface Studio

 While the iMac Pro and Surface Studio might look fairly similar at first glance, there's actually quite a lot to differentiate the two.

 The iMac Pro is an all-in-one Mac computer with a 27in display.
-The body is essentially the same as the normal 27in iMac, though it only comes in Space Grey - with matching peripherals - to differentiate it from the core iMac line.
+The body is essentially the same as the normal 27in iMac, though it comes in Space Grey - with matching peripherals - to differentiate it from the core iMac line (which comes in silver).

 The Surface Studio takes a slightly different approach.
 Its 28in display doesn't actually contain any of the computer's processing power, for one - that's all packed into a small box built into the base of the stand, which allows the display to be just 12.5mm thick.